Brad Meltzer: Television

 Meltzer was the co-creator of the television series Jack & Bobby, which ran for one season (2004–2005) on the WB television network.

 Meltzer hosted the History series Brad Meltzer's Decoded, which aired from December 2, 2010 to January 20, 2012.

 On October 31, 2014, Brad Meltzer's Lost History premiered on History's H2 network, with Meltzer hosting.
 Each episode of Lost History presents both solved and unsolved cases and success stories where Americans have helped find missing historic objects such as the Ground Zero flag from 9/11 and the original Wright Brothers flying machine patent.
 Viewers are encouraged to submit tips to an online site, in an effort to provide key information leading to the return of these treasures.
 In September 2016, Meltzer hosted America's 9/11 Flag: Rose from the Ashes, which recounts how Lost History located and authenticated the missing 9/11 flag.

 Personal life

 Meltzer lives in Florida with his wife, an attorney.
 He has two sons and a daughter.
-Brad is Jewish according to his verified Twitter.